Interoperability solutions for public administrations, businesses and citizens

 Winners of the Sharing and Reuse Awards Contest announced!

 All the public administrations whose solutions were shortlisted were given an opportunity to present them at the conference.
-The presentations will be made available soon.

 In total, 118 applications were received, out of which 96 fulfilled the eligibility criteria.
 The Evaluation Committee (consisting of four subcommittees) shortlisted 17 best solutions.